Powered By

 Basic Skills

-These skills are weak and are used to generate Spirit.
+These skills are weaker at baseline and are used to generate Spirit.
 Depending on your build, your Basic Skills apply a number of different buffs to your Druid or debuffs to your enemies.
 When you run out of Spirit, they can be used to deal the final blow to small or already weakened enemies.

 Maul